codership/documentation/galeracluster/source/faq.rst

    You can also engage one of our `Support Partners <http://galeracluster.com/support/#support-partners>`_.
 We are very particular as to who we allow to become one of our Support Partner:  they're well qualified, very responsive, and dependable.

-.. rubric:: Is it possible to get Codership to assist me in migrating to Galera?
 .. _`faq-codership-offers-consulting`:
+.. rubric:: Is it Possible to get Codership to Assist Us in Migrating to Galera?

+.. rst-class:: list-stats

+   Level: All; Interested: DBAs, Business Managers; Category: Consulting

 .. rst-class:: list-abstract